mirkosertic/FXDesktopSearch/README.md

 --------------

 FXDesktopSearch has a hybrid JavaFX2/HTML5 user interface.
 This means that the UI is basically a JavaFX scene with an embedded JavaFX WebView.
-The WebView renders a HTML page, which is delivered by an embedded Jetty WebServer.
+The WebView renders a HTML page, which is delivered by an embedded Spring Boot application.
 Using HTML allows us to generate and style complex user interfaces without creating new JavaFX controls.

 Under the hood FXDesktopSearch uses Apache Lucene to build the fulltext index for the crawled documents.
 It also uses Apache Tika for content and metadata extraction.